 Prenatal vitamins consist of a variety of vitamins and minerals that help your baby get the nutrients that are essential for healthy development.
 During pregnancy, a woman’s daily intake requirements for certain nutrients, such as folic acid (folate), calcium, and iron will increase.
 Vitamins and minerals such as iron, calcium, and folic acid are vital for proper fetal growth, development, and healthy adult living.

 To help increase your chances of creating a healthy and nutritious environment in which your baby can develop, it is important that you establish a well-balanced diet and exercise routine before you get pregnant.
 If you choose to supplement your diet with prenatal vitamins, be sure to keep track of daily amounts that you take and let your health care provider know.

-Choose Your Prenatal Vitamins Wisely
+Choosing Your Prenatal Vitamins